 Many debt settlement companies charge high fees and won’t maximize your savings because they get paid based on how much debt they are settling.
 Resolve prioritizes your needs and your savings while also offering you expert advice and opinions along the way.

-If your debt is $20,000, your fee with a typical debt settlement company would be 20 to 25 percent of your total debt, meaning you’d pay between $4,000 and $5,000 in fees.
-Your fees for that same service using the Resolve platform are 15 percent and are charged only on your saved debt.
+If your debt is $20,000, your fee with a typical debt settlement company would be 20 to 25% of your total debt, meaning you’d pay between $4,000 and $5,000 in fees.
+Your fees for that same service using the Resolve platform and trusted partners in the Resolve Network are 15% percent and are charged only on your saved debt.
 So assuming your $20,000 debt was settled for $10,000, you would pay just $1,500 in fees.

 If you haven’t yet created a Resolve account, click here to get started.